dylankirby/dylankirby.github.io/about.md

 ---
 layout: page
-title: About
+title: About Me
 permalink: /about/
 ---

 Self taught software developer located in Vancouver, BC.

-Currently working as a Team Lead for [Pagefreezer Software Inc.](https://www.pagefreezer.com) using
+Currently working as a Senior Engineer and Team Lead for [Pagefreezer Software Inc.](https://www.pagefreezer.com) using

 * Python
 * Tornado